next-multilingual/next-multilingual/docs/design-decisions.md

 | `JSON`        | No (supports complex structure) | No (would require JSON5) | No             | Depends on the schema
 | `YAML`        | No (supports complex structure) | Yes                      | No             | Depends on the schema

 The clear winner for us are `.properties` files.
 We know this choice might not be popular for all programming languages as this file format was originated from Java.
-But, it is the format that causes the least i18n problems and is widely supported out of the box.
-On top of that, some IDEs like JetBrains' (Webstorm, IntelliJ, etc.) come with a [resource bundle editor](https://www.jetbrains.com/help/idea/resource-bundle.html) that can help manage messages in multiple languages.
+But it is the format that causes the least i18n problems and is widely supported out of the box.
+On top of that, some IDEs like JetBrains' (WebStorm, IntelliJ, etc.) come with a [resource bundle editor](https://www.jetbrains.com/help/idea/resource-bundle.html) that can help manage messages in multiple languages.

 ### Best practices